New Patients (479) 323-3011

 Wisdom Tooth Removal

 Many patients will need their wisdom teeth removed during their teens or early twenties.
 Wisdom teeth are the last molar to emerge and commonly cause overcrowding or become impacted in the bone.
-Diagnostic x-rays will help Dr. Adams determine if the removal of the wisdom teeth will be necessary.
+Diagnostic x-rays will help Dr. Adams determine if the wisdom teeth removal will be necessary.

 Replacing Extracted Teeth